 2. Global Entry/TSA Precheck Fee Credits

 Want to skip the long security and customs lines during your next trip?
 Then Global Entry is the way to go.
 The U.S. Customs and Border Protection’s trusted traveler program allows you to go through a shorter customs line on your return from an international trip.
-Also, upon approval, you will be enrolled in TSA Precheck, which lets you skip the regular security line in favor of a more streamlined screening.
+Furthermore, upon approval, you will be enrolled in TSA Precheck, which lets you skip the regular security line in favor of a more streamlined screening.

 With the rise in premium credit cards, Global Entry/TSA Precheck fee credits have become the norm.
 Not only do premium credit cards like the Chase Sapphire Reserve, American Express Platinum and Citi Prestige Card offer this benefit, but so do cards with lower annual fees, like the Capital One Venture Rewards.